Demystifying VASI - It's easier than you think!

 Take the topology we've been using.
 Let's add a second router (R2), such that you have an arrangement like this:

-Figure 2: Ooh, a new face in the lab!
+Ooh, a new face in the lab!::image-scalable

 Imagine you configured a simple point-to-point GRE tunnel across these two routers - think about how that GRE tunnel works.
 On each end, you specify the source and destination IP addresses of the tunnel.
 If you send traffic through the tunnel from R1, the traffic is always sent to the opposite tunnel endpoint (R2) as defined by the aforementioned tunnel destination, regardless of the destination of the inner (tunneled) traffic.